ESPN: 1980s to 2000s

+2000s

 Challenges began to appear in the 2000s.
-ESPN began to shed viewers, more than 10 million over a period of several years in the 2010s even while paying big money for the broadcast rights to such properties as the NFL, NBA and College Football Playoff.
+ESPN began to shed viewers, more than 10 million over a period of several years in the 2010s even while paying large sums of money for the broadcast rights to properties like the NFL, NBA and College Football Playoff.

 On April 26, 2017, approximately 100 ESPN employees were notified that their positions with the sports network had been terminated, among them athletes-turned-analysts Trent Dilfer and Danny Kanell, and noted journalists like NFL beat reporter Ed Werder and Major League Baseball expert Jayson Stark.
 Further cost-cutting measures taken included moving the studio operations of ESPNU to Bristol from Charlotte, North Carolina, reducing its longtime MLB studio show Baseball Tonight to Sundays as a lead-in to the primetime game and adding the MLB Network-produced Intentional Talk to ESPN2's daily lineup.

 On April 12, 2018, ESPN began a supplemental over-the-top streaming service known as ESPN+.

 After having last carried national-televised NHL games in 2004, ESPN and ABC agreed in March 2021 on a seven-year contract to televise games, with some airing on ESPN+ and Hulu.
 The contract also awarded four of the seven Stanley Cup Finals to both ESPN and ABC.
-All other nationally televised games will air on TBS and TNT under a separate deal the league struck with Turner Sports the following month.
+All other nationally televised games would air on TBS and TNT under a separate deal the league struck with Turner Sports the following month.